You know why it’s important to get out of your comfort zone. But is it always the thing to do?

 Sometimes its right to encourage ourselves to step outside the zone of safety and familiarity.
 Other times it might be best to heed the voice that’s saying, “Wait a minute!
 What’s the hurry?”

-Our Heart Magnet is an inner guidance system that helps us clarify the issues at hand when we have to complicated decisions.
+Our Heart Magnet is an inner guidance system that helps us clarify complicated issues.

 Tuning into it’s messages can help us decide whether its time to take a step outside of our comfort zone, and when it’s time to stay put.